ParAlg/gbbs/benchmarks/SCAN/IndexBased/README.md

 ## MKL

 To use matrix multiplication on dense graphs, install Intel MKL (Math Kernel Library).
-The Bazel build file does not work with MKL, so build with `make` instead.
+The Bazel build file is not set up to work with MKL, so build with `make` instead.
 Source MKL's `setvars.sh` file before running `make`.